HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/wcm_adm_tools/wcm_member_fixer/wcm_admin_member-fixer.md

 To prevent your session timing out before the task has finished, you can append the option `-DsessionTimeOut=timeOut` to the command.
 This sets the number of seconds in which the task must complete before its session will timeout.
 The default session timeout is 14,440 seconds, which is 4 hours.
 For large repositories you should increase this setting.
 For example: `-DsessionTimeOut=36000`, which is 10 hours.

-## Parameter to set to specify lowercase or mixed case for DNs
+## Setting DNs to specify lowercase or mixed case

-You can control how the DN will be stored in DX after the member fixer procedure is complete by setting the `-Dfix_case` parameter.
-The choice is between making the DX reference all lower case ("lower") -OR- making the DX reference match exactly what the LDAP returns ("update").
-Any DN that gets updated by the Member Fixer task will be stored according to this parameter value.
+You can control how the DN will be stored in DX after the member fixer procedure is complete by setting the `-Dfix_case` parameter:
+    - Setting the value to `lower` changes all DX references to lowercase.
+    - Setting the value to `update` changes all DX references to match exactly what the LDAP returns.

+Any DN that gets updated by the member fixer task will be stored according to this parameter value.

 ## Examples